 Know Before You Go

 Our visit and activities were provided by Château Malescasse in partnership with Blast Bordeaux in order to bring you this story.
 However, Luxe Adventure Traveler maintains full editorial control of the content published on this site.
 As always, all thoughts, opinions, and enthusiasm for travel are entirely our own.
 This article contains affiliate links.
-When you book on Booking.com or Rue des Vignerons through our affiliate partner sites, we earn a small commission at no additional cost to you.
+When you book on Booking.com, Rue des Vignerons or Trainline through our affiliate partner sites, we earn a small commission at no additional cost to you.